IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/03_lab.md

             name = 'World'
         return f'Hello {escape(name)}!'
     ```
-3. Create a file called `requirements.txt` in the same directory with the `Flask` ​​dependency, and report inside the context of the requirements generated previously:
+3. (*optional*) Eventually create a file called `requirements.txt` in the same directory.
+It will report your functions dependencies.
+Assuming, for example, your function depends on `Flask`, The content of the file will be:
     ```
-    Flask
+    Flask==3.1.0
+    blinker==1.9.0
+    click==8.1.8
+    colorama==0.4.6
+    itsdangerous==2.2.0
+    Jinja2==3.1.6
+    MarkupSafe==3.0.2
+    Werkzeug==3.1.3
     ```

 **Step 2: Deployment of the Cloud Function**

 1. Make sure you are in the `hello-function` directory in your terminal.

-2. Deploy the Cloud Function called `hello-world-function` with HTTP triggers and Python 3.11 runtime (or a supported version):
+2. Deploy the Cloud Function called `hello-world-function` with HTTP triggers and Python 3.11 runtime (or a supported version).

+    To check the version of Python you have, write on the console:
+    ```bash
+    python --version
+    ```
+    The result will be something like:
+     ```bash
+    Python 3.12.4
+    ```

+    Then, deploy the function with the following command:
     ```bash
     gcloud functions deploy hello-world-function --runtime python311 --trigger-http --allow-unauthenticated --project=[YOUR_PROJECT_ID]
     ```